Breastfeeding and Baby Friendly Hospitals

 Healthcare barriers

-Include inconsistencies in the education, knowledge base, and advice given by clinicians caring for mother-infant dyads, particularly during pregnancy, in the immediate postpartum and newborn period, and throughout the infant’s first year of life.
+Include inconsistencies in the education, knowledge base, and advice given by clinicians caring for mother-infant dyads, particularly during pregnancy, in the immediate postpartum and newborn period, and throughout the infant’s first year.
 If clients are given conflicting or non-evidence-based advice, especially if they are experiencing problems or asking questions, this can lead to frustration and a lack of helpful interventions, ultimately reducing the success of breastfeeding.
 This is where adherence to the BFHI and standardized facility protocols is most useful (1).

 Societal barriers